CodeRuner5235/opencore-install-prep-guide/README.md

 just how to prepare the drives for opencore

 The file is too large for github, go here is the video link.
-There will also be a text guide (latter).
+There will also be a text guide (later).

 onedrive link:
 https://1drv.ms/u/s!AsIhPYDLx1CPj37fLEgsXJnxCEdH?e=Xk8eM8